Contraception

 Find out more about the types of contraception available in Pakistan.

-Emergency, Short term, Medium Term, Long Term, Permanent, Natural.
+Emergency, Short Term, Medium Term, Long Term, Permanent, Natural.

 Emergency contraception is used to prevent pregnancy after having unprotected sex and you think there might be a high chance of becoming pregnant.
 It does not protect against Sexually Transmitted Diseases, only Condom does!